 Applications of Stackable Pallets

 In settings where large volumes of products must be stored or shipped, stacking loads allow for a way to save space and increase storage and shipping capacity.
-Warehouses, factories, shipping companies and the US Postal Service opt to save space and improve efficiency by stacking pallets.
+Warehouses, factories, shipping companies, and the US Postal Service opt to save space and improve efficiency by stacking pallets.
 Because of the risks that present themselves when heavy loads are stacked on top of each other, many industries order their stacking procedures according to strict guidelines or regulations.
-To avoid the risk of worker injury and damage to pallet loads, weight restrictions are placed on loads stacks.
+To avoid the risk of worker injury and damage to pallet loads, weight restrictions are placed on load stacks.
 Industry professionals usually stack pallets and loads according to the static load capacity of the bottom pallet.
-Static load is the maximum load-bearing capacity of a fully loaded pallet at the bottom of a stack of loaded pallets.
+The static load is the maximum load-bearing capacity of a fully loaded pallet at the bottom of a stack of loaded pallets.